scaffold-eth/scaffold-eth-typescript-challenges/README.md

 🎫 Create a simple NFT to learn basics of 🏗 scaffold-eth.
 You'll use [👷‍♀️ HardHat](https://hardhat.org/getting-started/) to compile and deploy smart contracts.
 Then, you'll use a template React app full of important Ethereum components and hooks.
 Finally, you'll deploy an NFT to a public network to share with friends! 🚀

 🌟 The final deliverable is an app that lets users purchase and transfer NFTs.
-Deploy your contracts to Rinkeby and then build and upload your app to a public web server.
+Deploy your contracts to a testnet and then build and upload your app to a public web server.
 Submit the url on [SpeedRunEthereum.com](https://speedrunethereum.com)!

 💬 Meet other builders working on this challenge and get help in the [Challenge 0 telegram](https://t.me/+Y2vqXZZ_pEFhMGMx)!!!